 7. Clarify Evaluation Ratings

-8. End A Discussion on a Positive Note
+8. End the Discussion on a Positive Note

 Periodic Evaluations To Measure Performance